ksuther/KSScreenshotManager/README.md

 ## Adding this to your project

 1. Include KSScreenshotManager in your project.
 Adding it as a submodule is probably the easiest way to do this.
-Be sure to check out the WaxSim submodule as well by running `git submodule update --init`
+Be sure to check out the ios-sim submodule as well by running `git submodule update --init`
 1. Add `KSScreenshotManager.h`, `KSScreenshotManager.m`, `KSScreenshotAction.h`, `KSScreenshotAction.m` to your project
 1. Subclass `KSScreenshotManager` and override `setupScreenshotActions`
 1. Copy config.json.example and customize to suit your project